voxpupuli/puppet-gitlab_ci_runner/REFERENCE.md

 Data type: `Optional[Integer]`

-Defines the interval length, in seconds, between the runner checking for new jobs.
-The default value is 3.
-If set to 0 or lower, the default value is used.
+Defines the interval length, in seconds, between new jobs check.
+The default value is 3; if set to 0 or lower, the default value will be used.

 Default value: `undef`